The Noisy Work of Uncertainty Visualisation Research: A Review: Conclusions and Future Work

+\emph{Uncertainty needs to be formalised within the grammar of graphics.} Some of this formalisation was done by \citet{Kay2023}, but it focuses only on the visualisation of univariate distributions.
+Giving authors the ability to describe uncertainty visualisations in terms of statistics, geometries and aesthetics will support evaluation experiments that can build towards a cohesive theory of visualising uncertainty.

-\emph{Software that allows users to easily perform signal suppression should be developed.} Existing uncertainty visualisation methods view a distribution as its own object and there are no software options for the ``an uncertainty visualisation is a function of an existing visualisation'' philosophy.
+\emph{Software that allows users to easily perform signal suppression is needed.} Existing uncertainty visualisation methods view a distribution as its own object, and there are no software options treating ``an uncertainty visualisation as a function of an existing visualisation'' philosophy.

-Signal suppression is an untouched area of visualisation research and developing methods for the practice may require us to challenge our entire notion of what makes a good visualisation.
-We are interested to see how this challenge plays out.
+Signal suppression is an undeveloped area of visualisation research, and developing methods for the practice may require us to challenge our entire notion of what makes a good visualisation.